caicloud/aloe/README.md

     - "id"
 ```

 A variable called `testProductId` will be defined.
-The value of `testProductId` is from the roundtrip response.
+The value of `testProductId` is from the round trip response.

 Variable can also be a json snippet.

 ```
 response: